 I come from the heart of the Golden Vale in Limerick.
-We are asking dairy farmers to increase their output, but at the same time we are asking them to reduce their emissions.
+We are asking dairy farmers to increase their output, but at the same time we are asking them to reduce emissions.
 We have to assist them in squaring that circle.
 This issue puts everything in context.

 I agree with what Senator Kieran O'Donnell has said.
-It should also be pointed out that Irish agriculture is extremely sustainable and clean by international standards, which is a point that is not highlighted regularly enough.
+It should also be pointed out that Irish agriculture is extremely sustainable and clean by international standards, a point that is not highlighted regularly enough.

 Like many Senators, I am contacted frequently by people who are in need of life saving drugs.
 I welcome the availability of the Pembro drug to women undergoing treatment for cervical cancer.
 While it is not likely to be effective for all patients, the limited results available are very promising.
 The news that it is to be made available generally is to be welcomed.
 Considering other steps that could be taken in this area, it would be good to hear from the Minister in the new year as to whether there will be an effort by the HSE and the relevant regulatory bodies to assess the potential benefit of the drug in treating other forms of cancer, as has been done in the United States.
 I believe the HSE has trials ongoing which are seeking to determine the effectiveness of Pembro.
-It would be good to get an update on that.
+It would be good to get an update.
 In the UK the drug has been used successfully on apparently incurable prostate cancer where the standard treatments had shown no effect.
-This is all potentially good news and it is important that we are at our best on this.
+This is all potentially good news and it is important that we are at our best on this issue.
 The drug is expensive; I believe it costs just under €145,000 a year for a recommended course of at least two years.
-However, as is the case with many drugs, we expect and hope that the price will decrease over time as our pharmaceutical industry grows and adapts to patient needs.
-In that context I am aware that MSD Biotech is planning to open a new facility in Swords by 2021 which will hopefully be geared towards producing new lifesaving drugs such as these.
+However, as is the case with many drugs, we expect and hope the price will decrease over time as our pharmaceutical industry grows and adapts to patient needs.
+In that context, I am aware that MSD Biotech is planning to open a new facility in Swords by 2021 which will I hope be geared towards producing new lifesaving drugs such as these.

 It would make a good Commencement matter.

-My colleague, Senator Kieran O'Donnell, made an interesting point about climate change and where we are going with that.
+My colleague, Senator Kieran O'Donnell, made an interesting point about climate change and where we were going in that regard.
 I am a member of the Joint Committee on Climate Action which will publish a report on that issue by the end of January.
 On the publication of that report the Seanad should get involved, because there will be several recommendations.
 The report will be very interesting.
 An awful lot of work has been done on the report, but much more has to be done in the next four weeks.
 We are at a crossroads.
 We have to take society and the community with us.
 The industrial and agricultural communities and the transport sector, as well as the general public, must buy into this.
 This is an interesting time in our evolution towards a decarbonised society by 2050, which will involve a lot of work and the education of people to change their habits.